pedrocurvo/MLStellaratorDesign/README.md

 8. Alternatively, if you are using VSCode, you can install the TensorBoard extension and visualize the tensorboard log directly in VSCode by pressing ```Cmd+Shift+P``` and typing ```Python: Launch TensorBoard ``` and selecting the dir or log you want to visualize.

-## Probabilistic model

-The probabilistic model is a mixture density network parameterized by a neural network (see `model.py`).

-1. Generate the training data by running `generate.py`.
-This will generate a dataset in `data/dataset.csv`.

-2. Train the model by running `model_train.py`.
-The model weights will be saved in `model_weights.h5`.

-3. Predict "good" stellarators by running `model_predict.py`.
-The results will be saved in `data/predict.csv`.

-The script `sampling.py` contains supporting routines for `generate.py` and `model_predict.py`.